5 foods rich in potassium to help reduce high blood pressure

 [2 MIN READ]

-If you’re an adult living in the U.S., there’s a one-out-of-three chance you have high blood pressure, according to the American Heart Association.
+If you’re an adult living in the U.S., there’s a nearly one in two chance you have high blood pressure, according to the American Heart Association.
+Nearly half of American adults suffer from this condition, and many don’t even know it.

 High blood pressure is a significant risk factor for heart disease and other life-threatening health conditions.
 Luckily, there are several steps you can take to lower the chances you’ll develop the disease known as “the silent killer.”